theprimarybrain/theprimarybrain.github.io/_drafts/2017-10-15-Blog-Launch-Halloween-Teacher-Gift.md

 Halloween is _just around the corner_ and if you are anything like me, then you are already planning fun activities for your students.
 This year, Halloween falls on a Tuesday and I will be celebrating the day with my students.
 Working on Halloween is **ROUGH** for teachers.
 I know from past experience that all the candy, costumes, and excitement will cause sheer exaustion by the time the day is done.

 This year I am making **spooky snacks** for my grade level team to offer a little pick me up.
-I am going to deliver these on October 30th as a reminder to my team that we are all in this Halloween week together.
+I am going to deliver these on October 30th as a reminder to my team that we are all in this together.
 Head on over to my TpT store to grab my [Treat Bag Tags Freebie](http://bit.ly/treattag).
 Thanks for stopping by my blog!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)